 - 7.27 Historic Environment Scotland has compiled an Inventory of Historic Battlefields in Scotland.
-While inclusion in the inventory does not carry any new statutory restrictions, it is a material consideration in the planning process. - 7.28 Each Inventory report reflects the best interpretation of the extent of the battlefield, based on documentary and archaeological research and identifies key characteristics, important features and archaeological potential of the battlefield landscape.
+Inclusion in the inventory is a material consideration in the planning process. - 7.28 Each Inventory report reflects the best interpretation of the extent of the battlefield, based on documentary and archaeological research and identifies key characteristics, important features and archaeological potential of the battlefield landscape.
 The key components of battlefields can include a wide variety of elements such as hills, gorges and water courses, views, buildings, buried features such as graves and pits and objects associated with the battle surviving in the topsoil such as weapons and horse gear.

 - 7.29 This policy aims to assist with the sympathetic management of change within the battlefield rather than automatic preservation in situ, in perpetuity.
-Development proposals affecting the battlefields in South Lanarkshire need to take into account overall landscape characteristics, key specific feature and archaeological potential. - 7.30 Where a historic battlefield or its setting may be impacted by a development there is a requirement to consult with Historic Environment Scotland and their views will be a material consideration in the determination of the application.
+Development proposals affecting the battlefields in South Lanarkshire need to take into account overall landscape characteristics, key specific features and archaeological potential. - 7.30 Where a historic battlefield or its setting may be impacted by a development there is a requirement to consult with Historic Environment Scotland and their views will be a material consideration in the determination of the application.